• Skip to primary navigation

 As the dough is very sticky, I strongly recommend using a cookie scoop to divide the dough.
 After you've scooped the dough, you can either:

-1. Drop the cookie dough scoops into the sugar and toss to coat.
+1. Drop the cookie dough balls in the sugar and toss to coat.
 Then gently roll each scoop into a ball (pictured below).
-If the sugar dissolves, you can always recoat them in sugar.
+If the sugar dissolves, you can always toss the balls in sugar again.

-2. With damp hands, gently shape the cookie dough into neater balls.
+2. With damp hands, gently shape the cookie dough into rough balls.
 Then toss them in sugar.

 Two image collage of cookie dough ball dropped into bowl of granulated sugar and being tossed in the sugar.